Story: Nelson region

-In 2010 Nelson had an ageing population, exacerbated by younger people moving away for tertiary education and work, and by older people retiring in the region.
+In the 2010s Nelson had an ageing population, exacerbated by younger people moving away for tertiary education and work, and by older people retiring in the region.
 Residents had few high-income job opportunities, with the economy reliant on primary processing and tourism.
-The growth in house prices over the 2000s – largely driven by lifestyle migration and retirement – put house ownership beyond the means of many younger locals.
+The growth in house prices in the 21st century – largely driven by lifestyle migration and retirement – put house ownership beyond the means of many younger locals.

-The Nelson region was New Zealand’s least ethnically diverse area in 2006, with over 80% of the population being European (a similar pattern occurred throughout much of the South Island, where the proportion of Europeans was typically just under 80%).
+The Nelson region was New Zealand’s least ethnically diverse area in 2013, with over 90% of the population identifying as European (a similar pattern occurred throughout much of the South Island, where the proportion of Europeans was typically just under 90%).
 There were fewer people of Pacific, Asian or other ethnic descent than in most other parts of the country – a trend that was even more marked in rural areas.
-In 2006, 7.6% of the Nelson region’s population was Māori, compared with 14.6% for New Zealand overall.
+In 2013, 8.5% of the Nelson region’s population was Māori, compared with 14.9% for New Zealand overall.